01 of 07

 - Sandy beach with wading on Bay Lake.
 There are also boat rentals and cruises

-- Pool has a water fall and water slide.
+- The pool has a waterfall and a water slide.
 There is a separate kids pool, too.

 - Cubs Den kids club has evening hours, for ages 4 to 12.